adamcohenlab/invivo-imaging/README.md

 # invivo-imaging

-analysis pipeline code for in vivo voltage imaging and used in [1]
+Spike-Guided Penalized Matrix Decomposition-Non-negative Matrix Factorization (SGPMD-NMF) pipeline code for in vivo voltage imaging and used for data in [1]

 1. NoRMCorre correction of x-y motion [2]
 2. Trimming edges of movie to remove pixels that entered or exited the field of view